False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 \subsection{Overview}

 The purpose of the simulations presented below was two-fold: First, we determined by how much the rate of false positives is elevated when multiple statistically dependent eye-tracking measures are tested without correcting for multiple comparisons.
-Second, we tested by how much statistical power is reduced through the application of two correction methods.
+Second, we investigated by how much statistical power is reduced through the application of two correction methods.

-The first alternative decision strategy was to lower the alpha threshold using the Bonferroni method and to declare an effect of the manipulation only if at least one of the eye-tracking measures showed an significant difference between conditions with a \emph{p}-value at or below that lowered level.\footnote{We also tested the Holm-Bonferroni correction, an alternative to the Bonferroni correction that preserves slightly more power, but the effective difference between these methods was so small that we decided to focus on the simpler and more well-known Bonferroni correction.}
+The first alternative decision strategy was to lower the alpha threshold using the Bonferroni method and to declare an effect of the manipulation only if at least one of the eye-tracking measures showed an significant difference between conditions with a \emph{p}-value at or below that lowered level.\footnote{We also tested the Holm-Bonferroni correction, an alternative to the Bonferroni correction that preserves slightly more power, but the difference between these methods was so small that we decided to focus on the simpler and more well-known Bonferroni correction.}

-The second alternative decision strategy was of a more informal nature.
-Specifically, we tested a rule-of-thumb criterion implicitly used by some researchers when deciding how to interpret a result and by reviewers when deciding whether the results seem robust enough for publication.
-In order to declare an effect reliable, this criterion requires that at least two eye-tracking measures show the effect with \emph{p}-values at or below $0.05$.
-The number of measures required to show a significant effect will vary between researchers, but we suspect a majority would consider an effect showing in two measures more reliable than one that only shows in one measure.
-While this is a stricter criterion than our baseline, which requires just one such effect, it is unclear whether it is sufficiently strict or perhaps even too strict.
+The second alternative decision strategy was of a more information nature and we are therefore going to call it the rule-of-thumb criterion: In order to declare an effect reliable, this criterion requires that at least two eye-tracking measures show an effect with \emph{p}-values at or below $0.05$.
+To our knowledge, this criterion has not explicitly been used in the published literature.
+However, it may be tempting to use this criterion in more informal settings – perhaps even unconsciously – due to its simplicity and because it intuitively makes sense to think that an effect is more reliable when it emerges two measures instead of just one.
+While this criterion is stricter than our baseline criterion (just one measure with $p\leq0.05$), we will see that it performs poorly at best and that it may even fail catastrophically, namely in the situation where the effect can only emerge in one measure.